YouGoDevs/Sexy-UI/README.md

 Looking to contribute?
 Marvelous!

-Take a peek at our [contributing guide](./CONTRIBUTING.md) to get started or join the mentoring server to get all your questions answered!
+Take a peek at our [contributions guide](https://github.com/YouGoDevs/Sexy-UI/blob/QA/contributionsguide.md) to get started or join the mentoring server to get all your questions answered!

 ## Contributors